-In reality, traditional practice and the law were rather overlapping.
-In many cases, especially in rural areas, communities owned some land acquired by customary means, but this ownership was not legally validated, usually due to a lack of knowledge of the procedure, which is extremely long and complex, and due to a lack of resources.
+However, traditional practice and the law overlapped.
+In many cases, especially in rural areas, communities owned some land acquired by customary means, but this ownership was not legally validated, usually due to a lack of resources and knowledge of the procedure, which is extremely long and complex.
 The administrative services that are supposed to facilitate access to land are sometimes corrupt and not very accessible to the population.
-The work of popularising and educating communities about the land law is incomplete, or even lacking.
+Plus, there is a lack of education for communities around land law.
 As a result, most of these communities do not have legal land titles and are therefore in a precarious situation (risk of eviction etc.).

 Faced with this problem, one of the practices that seeks to reconcile the two systems, or even 'convert' the traditional system to the new legal order, is the formation of local cooperatives.
-The cooperative will own the land, enabling its members to farm land collectively.2 This is a form of compromise established in the face of the difficulties of access to individual land ownership, despite reform.
+The cooperative will own the land, enabling its members to farm the land collectively.2 This is a form of compromise established in the face of the difficulties of access to individual land ownership, despite reform.

-In the 1984 circular from the Ministry of the Interior applying Ordinance 83.127 addressed to local authorities, the State specifies that "communities should be invited to organise themselves into regular cooperatives if they wish to keep their land undivided or if, for technical or economic reasons, it has not been possible to carry out sharing operations"3.
+In the 1984 circular from the Ministry of the Interior applying Ordinance 83.127 addressed to local authorities, the State specifies that "communities should be invited to organise themselves into regular cooperatives if they wish to keep their land undivided or if, for technical or economic reasons, it has not been possible to carry out sharing operations."
 Thus, if people cannot become individual owners, they can form cooperatives to convert traditional landholdings, often on a community basis, into legal land ownership.

-Cooperatives play a key role in structuring women's work on the land: "Although their socio-economic activities are hampered by land insecurity, women are mainly engaged in agriculture, gardening, gathering and collecting wood, all of which are essential for improving food security.
+Cooperatives play a key role in structuring women's work on the land: "Although their socio-economic activities are hampered by land insecurity, women are mainly engaged in agriculture, gardening, gathering, and collecting wood, all of which are essential for improving food security.
 The current land registration system allows smallholders - especially women - in rural areas to register their property in the name of their cooperative as collective land.
 For the last two decades, agricultural production in the valley has been carried out by cooperatives, whether male, female or mixed.
 The strengthening of the role of the cooperative has been beneficial to women as it has enabled them to access larger tracts of land, credit (through internal savings) and to organise themselves for government and donor support.
 Women's cooperatives have therefore expressed a strong interest in acquiring permanent titles to the land they cultivate in order to secure their investments."4

 This trend has recently been reinforced by the simplification of collective access to land ownership - with the status of 'Groupement d'Intérêt Économique' which would further facilitate the procedure for obtaining land titles for areas of less than five hectares.
-This would provide a legal framework for communities to access and work with land.
+This would provide a legal framework for communities to access and work the land.
 Usually, these cooperatives are based on community and traditional lines.

-We will see that, in the case of Concordis' project, the cooperative route was chosen spontaneously by the communities, and in particular by women's groups from different communities, to move towards land ownership.
+We will see that, in the case of Concordis' project, the cooperative route was chosen spontaneously by communities, and in particular by women's groups from different communities, in order to move towards land ownership.

 The specific case of market gardens demonstrates the key steps towards social cohesion, its impact on gender relations and women's access to land ownership.
-In six of the 31 villages involved in the project, the dialogue process resulted in workable solutions that exceeded the expectations of Concordis and idem
+In 6 of the 31 villages involved in the project, the dialogue process resulted in workable solutions that exceeded the expectations of Concordis and FONADH: communities that had previously been in conflict chose to pool disputed land and hand it over idem